 The project involved the realignment of Bartlett Street and the redesign and construction of the entry drive and parking area in front of the main entrance to Memorial Hospital.
-Detailed Maintenance of Traffic plans were developed and studied in length since the pedestrian access into the hospital must remain.
-The improvements within this portion of the project include new LED lighting, improved storm drainage, a revised and more efficient vehicular circulation and pedestrian drop off area, additional parking and landscaping.
+Detailed maintenance of traffic plans were developed and studied in length since the pedestrian access into the hospital must remain.
+Improvements within this portion of the project include new LED lighting, improved storm drainage, a revised and more efficient vehicular circulation and pedestrian drop off area, additional parking, and landscaping.

-The second phase of the project includes the development of a new two-lane modified turbo roundabout to be constructed at the intersection of Bartlett and Michigan Street (SR 933).
-Careful attention to the proposed roadway speeds, the inclusion of the largest legal semi-truck, and pedestrian and bicycle crossing points were required to design a successful, safe and efficient roundabout design.
+The second phase of the project included the development of a new two-lane modified turbo roundabout to be constructed at the intersection of Bartlett and Michigan Street (SR 933).
+Careful attention to proposed roadway speeds, the inclusion of the largest legal semi-truck, and pedestrian and bicycle crossing points were required to design a successful, safe, and efficient roundabout design.

-The aesthetic aspects integrated into the overall project were critically important since these improvements are considered the main entrance to Downtown South Bend as well as the entrance to the Memorial Hospital Campus.
-This project set the standards for the future downtown two-way street conversion projects.
+The aesthetic aspects integrated into the overall project were critically important since these improvements were constructed at the main entrance to Downtown South Bend, as well as the entrance to the Memorial Hospital Campus.
+This project set the standard for future downtown two-way street conversion projects.